 However, the largest investments will be made in Manufacturing ($183 billion), Transportation ($85 billion), and Utilities ($66 billion).

 Of course, there are two sides to IoT as we know it; hardware and software.
 Hardware spending is expected to dominate til 2020.
 This will primarily constitute modules and sensors that connect end points to networks as the infrastructure for IoT is laid down.
 On the other hand, software spending will be dominated by applications software.
-The fastest growing categories here will be horizontal software (29% CAGR), Analytics Software (20.5%) and Security Software (16.6% CAGR).
+The fastest growing categories here will be horizontal software (29% CAGR), Analytics Software (20.5%).
+Security Software is another category which is estimated to record commandable growth (16.6% CAGR).
+Consequently, companies, as well as many startups, have been emphasising on the security for the internet of things.
 The spending on services involves a 50-50 split between content services, and IT and installation.

 Some of the applications and convenience that IoT enables is simply astounding.
 For example, one of the more hopeful applications is the idea of a “smart city”.
 This could include things like smart lighting, smart parking services, accident prevention, energy conservation, garbage collection/recycling, public transportation and so much more.